MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 ## Install Beta Office apps in your test environment

 > [!IMPORTANT]
-> Refer to the latest updates on [Microsoft Teams - Microsoft 365 Developer Blog](https://devblogs.microsoft.com/microsoft365dev/) to check if Outlook for Windows desktop support for Teams message extensions is available to your test tenant.
+> Refer to the latest updates on [Microsoft Teams - Microsoft 365 Developer Blog](https://devblogs.microsoft.com/microsoft365dev/) to check if Outlook for Windows desktop support for Teams message extensions is available to your tenant.

 You can preview Teams apps running in Outlook on Windows desktop by using a recent *Beta Channel build*.
-Check if you have to [Change the Microsoft 365 Apps update channel](/deployoffice/change-update-channels?WT.mc_id=M365-MVP-5002016) for your test tenant to install an Office 365 Beta Channel build.
+Check if you have to [Change the Microsoft 365 Apps update channel](/deployoffice/change-update-channels?WT.mc_id=M365-MVP-5002016) for your tenant to install an Office 365 Beta Channel build.

 To install Office 365 *Beta Channel* applications in your test environment:
-1. In your test environment, sign in to [Microsoft 365 admin center](https://admin.microsoft.com) with your developer tenant account.
+1. In your test environment, sign in to [Microsoft 365 admin center](https://admin.microsoft.com) with your tenant account.
 1. From the admin center, select **Install Office**.
-    1. [*Optional*]You can add a test user.
+    1. Optionally, you can add a test user.
 1. Download the [Office Deployment Tool](https://www.microsoft.com/download/details.aspx?id=49117) and extract to a local folder.
 1. Open *configuration-Office365-x86.xml* (or the **x64.xml*, depending on your environment) in a text editor and update the Channel value to `BetaChannel`.
 1. Open **Command Prompt** and run `setup.exe /configure configuration-Office365-x86.xml` (or use the *x64.xml file, depending on your setup).
-1. Open **Outlook** (desktop client) and login with your developer tenant credentials.
+1. Open **Outlook** (desktop client) and login with your tenant credentials.
 1. Go to **File** > **Office Account** > **About Outlook**.

 If you see the build number is 14416 or higher and the channel is Beta Channel, you're running Outlook for Microsoft 365 beta Channel build.

 Verify tenant support:

-* For Teams personal tabs running on office.com, outlook.com, and Outlook for Windows desktop, sign in to [Microsoft 365 admin center](https://admin.microsoft.com) with your developer tenant credentials and check for ellipses (**...**) option on the lower left pane.
+* For Teams personal tabs running on office.com, outlook.com, and Outlook for Windows desktop, sign in to [Microsoft 365 admin center](https://admin.microsoft.com) with your tenant credentials and check for ellipses (**...**) option on the lower left pane.

     :::image type="content" source="images/outlook-desktop-ellipses.png" alt-text="More Apps" lightbox="images/outlook-desktop-ellipses.png":::